 technology and children

-We recognise that some parents have concerns about young children using electronic media.
+We recognize that some parents have concerns about young children using electronic media.
 However, here at Little Chatterbox we believe that as this technology is now part of our world, learning how to use it appropriately is an important part of children’s development.

 We also believe that apps’ interactive nature allows them to deliver much better quality educational content to students of all ages than either TV or the internet.
 An app’s ability to turn learning into a game and to use mixed media, with images and videos makes for a much more fun and engaging educational experience.